Blue Valley Songbird

-Blue Valley Songbird is a 1999 American made-for-television musical drama film directed by Richard A. Colla and starring Dolly Parton.
+Blue Valley Songbird is a 1999 American musical drama television film directed by Richard A. Colla, written by Ken Carter and Annette Haywood-Carter, and starring Dolly Parton, John Terry, and Billy Dean.
+It is based on the song from Parton's 1998 album Hungry Again.
 It was filmed in Nashville, Tennessee and originally premiered on Lifetime on November 1, 1999.

 Plot

-Dolly Parton stars as country singer Leana Taylor who struggles to escape from her controlling manager/boyfriend, Hank (John Terry), as well as her troubled past.
-After turning to her guitarist (Billy Dean), Leana finally faces her past, including her estranged mother and the death of her father.
+Country singer Leanna Taylor struggles to escape from her controlling manager/boyfriend Hank, as well as her troubled past.
+After turning to her guitarist Bobby, Leanna finally faces her past, including her estranged mother and the death of her father.

-Through flashbacks, Leana's father is shown to be an abusive and controlling man who would not allow Leana to sing for anyone but himself, and once, viciously attacked a boy Leana was playing with while, in the present, during this particular flashback, Hank attacks one of Leana's musicians in a jealous rage.
-Leana finds herself reliving painful memories of her controlling father, awakened by Hank's domineering behaviour.
-In another flashback, Leana's father threatens her after she hits him with a tire iron while he is physically abusing Leana's mother.
-Leana's mother eventually sent her off to Nashville where, free of her father, she joined a church choir.
+Through flashbacks, Leanna's father is shown to be an abusive and controlling man who would not allow Leanna to sing for anyone but himself, and once, viciously attacked a boy Leanna was playing with while, in the present, during this particular flashback, Hank attacks one of Leanna's musicians in a jealous rage.
+Leanna finds herself reliving painful memories of her controlling father, awakened by Hank's domineering behavior.
+In another flashback, Leanna's father threatens her after she hits him with a tire iron while he is physically abusing Leanna's mother.
+Leanna's mother eventually sent her off to Nashville where, free of her father, she joined a church choir.

-In the end, Leana is able to escape from Hank and reconcile with her mother before entering the studio to cut her first record.
-The film ends with Leana singing Blue Valley Songbird in concert with Hank watching from the back of the room before leaving.
+In the end, Leanna is able to escape from Hank and reconcile with her mother before entering the studio to cut her first record.
+The film ends with Leanna singing "Blue Valley Songbird" in concert with Hank watching from the back of the room before leaving.

+Cast

 Songs

 There was no official soundtrack released, but some songs are available on other Dolly releases as noted below.